migtools/mig-operator/README.md

 | `migration_ui` | Set to `true` to install the Migration UI | Set to `true` only where `migration_controller: true`. |

-### Installing Konveyor Components
+### Installing Crane Components

-Creating a `MigrationController` CR will tell Konveyor Operator to install Migration Components.
+Creating a `MigrationController` CR will tell Crane Operator to install Migration Components.

 #### OpenShift 4

 1. In the OpenShift console navigate to _Operators => Installed Operators_.
-1. Click on _Konveyor Operator_.
+1. Click on _Crane Operator_.
 1. Find _MigrationController_ on the _Provided APIs_ page and click _Create Instance_.
 1. On OpenShift 4.5+, click the _Configure via: YAML view_ radio button.
 1. Customize settings (_component selections_, _migration size limits_) in the YAML editor, and click _Create_.